MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsection{Mutation operators proposed for other languages excluded for Dafny}

 Most operators from other languages that cannot be applied to Dafny target syntax constructs that do not exist in the language, such as shortcut operators, compound assignments (e.g., $+$$=$), switch statements, exception-catching blocks, and method overloading.
 Others rely on language-specific elements like Python's \texttt{None}, Java's \texttt{BigInteger}, or libraries like C\#'s \ac{LINQ}.

-Some constructs exist in Dafny, but the mutations are invalid or generate equivalent mutants due to language constraints.
+Some constructs exist in Dafny, but the resulting mutants are invalid or equivalent due to language constraints.
 Below, we highlight operators excluded for more complex reasons.